algosup/2022-2023-project-4-game-design-Team-6/Documents/TestPlan.md

 - Status
     - If the problem is
     	  - To do
-        - Open
+        - Open -> The assignee is aware and tries to know where it comes from
-        - In progress
+        - In progress -> The assignee works on it
-        - Closed
+        - Closed -> The problem is resolved
-        - Cancel
+        - Cancel -> The problem doesn't need to be resolved

 - Severity
     - None -> Doesn't impact the project at all